quidphp/assert/README.md

 - [db.sql](db.sql) - Sql database required for the QuidPHP testsuite
 - [public/.htaccess](public/.htaccess) - Simple apache directive file, requires mod_rewrite
 - [public/index.php](public/index.php) - Index file for booting the testsuite via an HTTP request

+## Known issues
+- The testsuite fails on Windows when using the Command Prompt.
+- On some setup, you may need to add your domain to the system hosts file.
+If not, some assertions involving curl may fail.
+- On Windows, you will need to add *lower_case_table_names* = 2 in your database configuration file (my.cnf).
+The table and column names need to be stored in their natural case.